Scripture Unfiltered

 Part X — Garden to Garden: The Complete Arc

-The garment thread that begins in Genesis 2–3 reaches its completion in Revelation 21–22.
-The Bible opens with a garden where two people stand naked before their Creator.
+The garment thread that begins in Genesis 2–3 reaches its completion in Revelation 21–22, and the symmetry is deliberate.
+The Bible opens with a garden where two people stand naked and unashamed before their Creator.
 It closes with a city-garden where a multitude stands clothed in white before the throne.
 What was lost in the first garden is restored in the last — but the restoration is not a return to nakedness.
 It is a permanent clothing.

-In the final garden, there is no Tree of Knowledge.
+The Tree of Knowledge is absent from the new garden.
 The choice that caused the fall — human judgment replacing the owner’s standard — is removed.
+There is no option to sew fig leaves because there are no fig leaves to sew.
 The only fruit available is the fruit of the Tree of Life.
 The only garments worn are the garments that were given.
-The entire struggle of Scripture — human covering versus divine covering — is resolved in a garden where the owner provides everything and the people who dwell there have finally stopped trying to sew.
+The entire struggle of Scripture — human covering versus divine covering, self-made righteousness versus bestowed righteousness, beged as treachery versus beged as faithfulness — is resolved in a garden where the owner provides everything and the people who dwell there have finally stopped trying to sew.

 The question every garment in Scripture answers is the question every human being must eventually face: Who made your covering, and what did it cost?
 If you sewed it yourself, it is fig leaves, and it will not survive the presence of the Holy One.
 If it was given to you by the owner, at the cost of blood, and you put it on by putting on the Messiah Himself — then you are clothed.
 Not because of what you produced, but because of who you wear.